Yannouille29/CubeSat_MTU/README.md

 ## Folder Structure

 - **CubeSat_Construction and Troubleshooting:** Contains details related to the construction phase following the AMSAT prototype and the solutions to different problems.
-- **Real-time_Visualization:** Includes resources for the real-time 3D visualization of the CubeSat.
+- **Visualisation_Improvement:** Includes resources for the real-time 3D visualization of the CubeSat.
 - **Reaction Wheel:** Encompasses information regarding the CubeSat's ability to orient itself using reaction wheels.
 - **Soft:** Holds the original base code with additional comments for understanding purposes.